gregorsteiner/gregorsteiner.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year PhD student at the University of Warwick, supervised by [Prof. Mark Steel](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/steel/).
+I am a PhD student at the University of Warwick, supervised by [Mark Steel](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/steel/).
 My research focuses on causal inference and model uncertainty, with a strong emphasis on Bayesian (and post-Bayesian) methods.
 My motivation primarily stems from applications in economics.

+I am currently visiting Nanyang Technological University Singapore, hosted by [Jeremie Houssineau](https://jeremiehoussineau.com/).
+During this visit, I am working on causal inference through the lens of possibility theory.

 Before starting my PhD, I earned a BSc and MSc in Economics from WU Vienna and a BSc in Statistics from the University of Vienna.
 While completing my studies, I worked at the Centre for Medical Data Science at the Medical University of Vienna, where I developed and maintained statistical software.